Skip to content

 · About this exam ·

 The FRACS General Surgery Fellowship Examination has a written component and an oral viva component.
-The written examination includes an image spots paper (80 images, 2 hours) and a structured answer questions paper (6 questions, 3 hours).
-The oral component comprises five viva stations: Anatomy (32 min), Operative Surgery (30 min), Clinical Surgery and Trauma (40 min), Pathophysiology (30 min), and Clinical Reasoning (30 min).
+The written examination includes a Spots paper (25 image-based stems, 130 minutes, 8 marks per stem) and an SAQ paper (8 questions, 130 minutes: 1 non-technical plus 7 specialty).
+The oral component comprises five viva stations: Operative Surgery (30 min), Pathophysiology / Critical Care / Clinical Reasoning (40 min), CIAA with 8 clinical images (32 min), Clinical 1 medium-case (30 min), and Clinical 2 short-case (40 min).
 Candidates must demonstrate operative decision-making, anatomical knowledge, staging and oncological principles, and management of surgical complications across the full breadth of general surgery.
+PRIMEX is built by Dr Jay Marshall, an anaesthetics registrar in Taree, NSW.

 • OrganiserRoyal Australasian College of Surgeons (RACS)